iamnaveen8851/Book-Management-System_APP-Backend/README.md

         - Test API with RBAC
           - creator - > Create book, update book, delete book NOTE : `Add auth middleware before access middleware to perfom CRUD`
           - can the multiple roles get access to read the books ?
+"Yes" -> check the routers of book

+### Stage 10.
+How to implement Search the books by title
+         - we'll perfom in the booksRouter.get() method
 ## packages

 - express